redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 Snapshots:   0 total
 Time:        13.155 s
 Ran all test suites matching /divide.test.ts|divide.test.ts|false/i.

-Active Filters: filename /divide.test.ts|divide.test.ts|false/ › Press c to clear filters.

-Watch Usage
- › Press a to run all tests.
- › Press f to run only failed tests.
- › Press o to only run tests related to changed files.
- › Press p to filter by a filename regex pattern.
- › Press t to filter by a test name regex pattern.
- › Press q to quit watch mode.
- › Press Enter to trigger a test run.
 ```

 If the test fails, you can update your function or test script and the test will automatically re-run.